sukhbinder/winzy-screenshot/README.md

                         (can be specified multiple times) -ut, --use-tempdir    Use tempdir to save the screenshots -t TITLE, --title TITLE
-                        Create BBOX for the windows whose title is given.
+                        Create BBOX for the windows whose title is given. type 'none' to choose window

 ```
 ## Development